Safehaven-io/Smart_Contracts/README.md

 # Contracts
 Contracts for SafeHaven (platform, token, crowdsale)

+Vesting contracts are also going to be added soon

 ## Our Corwdsale/token contract (ERC20) is currently being audited by Hosho Inc

 ### Description of Work.